Welcome to our guide to the best rooftop tents for car and truck camping.

 Thule Tepui Explorer Ayer 2 Tent [Winner]

 These Tepui rooftop tents are designed to fit on the roof rack or roof crossbars on most small cars, making it a great choice if you are a small car owner and larger / heavier roof tents are not an option for you.

 The Explorer Ayer 2 is the lightest option on our list, suitable for even small cars, and at a cost of around $1300, it’s one of the cheapest car roof tents on this list.

-What’s the catch with the Tepui Explorer Ayer 2 tent?
 At 48 inches wide it’s a small double bed inside and nothing more, and 39 inches is only just over 3 feet of headroom.
-This makes it a great rooftop tent for one person or for couples who need a roof tent to sleep in but not spend too much time hanging out on top of their car.
+This makes it a great choice for one person or for couples who need one to sleep in but not spend too much time hanging out on top of their car.

 - Sleeps 2 person / Price $1300